It doesn’t take long to figure out how Howard Stern has risen to his unprecedented level of success.

 It’s not enough to be a music service.
 The guy who I had my first meeting with about Sirius was Leon Black.
 Leon’s a real bright guy, and not a radio guy.
 I was attracted to that immediately.
 Radio guys have a very limited range and view.
-We’re saying, “Come to the party, we’ll give you football, music, and more.
-Could you, after having Sirius XM, go back to listening to terrestrial radio?
-Could you ever go back to listening to all of the commercials?

 I knew I could do a lot of business with satellite and that we could really change things.
 I got extra bold and said, “I think we’ll take XM.
 We’ll gobble their ass up, too.”
 When I met with XM, I said, “I think whichever one of you hires me will end up winning.”
 Sirius believed me, and I don’t think XM did.

-Well, you’re the one who started the notion of “real” people on the air.
+You’re the one who started the notion of “real” people on the air.
 You’re a trailblazer in terms of revolutionizing the talk radio format.

 That all came out of listening to a lot of radio as a kid.
-When I’d hear a noise in the back of the room—probably a cart falling or somebody coming into the room—I was like, “Why don’t they tell us what’s happening?
+When I’d hear a noise in the back of the room — probably a cart falling or somebody coming into the room — I was like, “Why don’t they tell us what’s happening?
 I want to know!”
 It killed me that they didn’t bring it in.

 Was your early fascination with radio due to the personalities you heard?

 I didn’t listen to a lot of talk radio.
 The guy I listened to growing up was Bob Grant, who to me was probably the best broadcaster.
 [Editor’s note: Shortly after this interview, Grant died at age 84.]
-The reason I got turned on to Bob Grant is my father, a big fan of talk radio, would be listening in the car—my father didn’t want to talk to me, he wanted to listen to Bob—and he’d complain.
+The reason I got turned on to Bob Grant is my father, a big fan of talk radio, would be listening in the car — my father didn’t want to talk to me, he wanted to listen to Bob — and he’d complain.
 Top of the hour came on and they did a five- to 10-minute newscast on WABC.
 He’d go, “Why do we want to hear this dopey news?”
 Bob was who we wanted to hear.
 That was a lesson that registered with me.

 I was always fascinated by radio, and my father was a radio engineer first.
 He was the engineer at WHOM.
 [The New York station later became WXRK, Stern’s last terrestrial home base.
 It’s now WNOW.]
 When I saw my father as a recording engineer, standing there hitting the button so that Don Adams and Larry Storch could do a “Tennessee Tuxedo” cartoon, I was enamored.
 Looking at how my father was so reverential to those people, I thought that maybe he could look at me with that kind of respect if I could get behind a microphone.